Members of the Stenanthium genus are usually grown as hardy bulbs. They reach an height of 60 to 150 cm (two to five feet).

 Some common names for Stenanthium include Featherbells, Bronze bells, Osceola's Plume, and Featherfleece.

 Stenanthium occidentale - Bronze bells by Forest Service - Northern Region.

-It is possible to grow from seeds.
-Sow the seeds into flats and lightly cover, sink the flats into the ground in a shaded location and cover with glass.
+It is possible to grow this plant from seeds.
+Sow the seeds into flats and lightly cover, sink the flats into the ground in a shaded location, and cover with glass.
 Germination should take from one month to six months.

 It is fairly easy to care for Stenanthium species in the garden.
 The ground that they grow in should be composted and mulched in the spring, and they require regular watering.
 If you require more plants then they can be propagated by division in the autumn.

 The Stenanthium genus includes approximately 8 species, known for their large, feathery panicles of flowers.